nebiros/yasc/README.md

     // php and html, the V in the MVC model, in this example the view files
     // are stored in views/ folder.
     //
-    // This view calls a view helper (Tales), so check views/helpers/Tales.php
+    // This view calls a view helper 'Tales', so check views/helpers/Tales.php
     // to see what it does.
     Yasc_App::view()->render( 'tales' );
 }